Alexn555/html5drawer/README.md

 Just good notice.

 Structure:
-In terms of code game uses React, React-mitt, react-slider, use-sound hook for SoundManager.
+In terms of code: game uses React, React-mitt, react-slider, use-sound hook for SoundManager.
-Typically classic approach and connection between components is done using react-mitt events, emit, on handlers.
+Typically classic approach.
+Connection between components is done using react-mitt events, emit, on handlers.
 Settings are saved using sessionStorage helper.

-In terms CSS, SCSS modules are used in any serious component.
+In terms of CSS, SCSS modules are used in any serious component.
 Also some variables, mixins.

 You can easily change global configurations inside